elovelan/iocage-plugin-index/README.md

 After creating the JSON file and adding an icon, add the plugin to the [INDEX file](INDEX).
 If the plugin is approved, it appears in the list of iocage plugins.

-For more detailed information on creating a plugin, see [Create a Plugin](https://www.ixsystems.com/documentation/freenas/11.2-U6/plugins.html#create-a-plugin).
+For more detailed information on creating a plugin, see [IX's Create a Plugin page](https://www.ixsystems.com/documentation/freenas/11.3-U5/plugins.html#create-a-plugin).

 # Installing Plugins